Jasminmo/Tieto-kanta-sovellus/documentation/README.md

 <img src="./img/use-cases/user-msg.jpeg">

 ### Admin
-- [ ] The application has a default administrator.
+- [x] The application has a default administrator.
-- [ ] The administrator can add and delete channels (discussion boards).
+- [x] The administrator can add channels (discussion boards).
+- [ ] The administrator can delete channels.
-- [ ] The administrator can create a secret channel and determine which users have access to that channel.
+- [ ] The administrator can create a secret channel.
+- [ ] The administrator can determine which users have access to that secret channel.

 <img src="./img/use-cases/admin.jpeg">